milgra/mmfm/README.md

 ## Features ##

+- Instant preview for more than 6000 media formats
+- Super Pasteboard, drop files and folders there for later reuse or create folders for collecting files
-- retro-minimalistic UI
+- In-place renaming
-- beautiful and smooth UX experience
+- Beautiful and smooth UX experience
-- frequency and scope analyzer visualizers
+- Frequency and scope analyzer visualizers for audio conent
-- activity window and human-readable database for transparent operation
+- Activity window and human-readable database for transparent operation

 Read the user guide for further information : [Open User Guide](doc/USER.md)